morleym/furtive-handbook/docs/format-round-robin.md

 ## How it Works

-"Everyone plays everyone else!"
+In short: "Everyone plays everyone else!"
-I was tempted to stop writing after that, because it's amazingly easy to summarize as that.

 Every competitor will play every other competitor once, meaning it's effectively one match per 'combination' of your competitors.
 After all matches are completed, you will have a standings sorted by how the competitors performed.
 The first sort is usually # of matches won.